Skip to content

 LeftRight

-A drone or missile struck the Sonangol Namibe — a Bahamas-flagged crude tanker operated by Angola's state oil company — approximately 30 nautical miles southeast of Kuwait.
-UKMTO confirmed an explosion on the port side that breached a cargo tank, causing an oil leak.
-The IRGC claimed responsibility, announcing it had destroyed a "US oil tanker."
-The vessel is Angolan-owned, with no American commercial or military connection.
+A drone or missile struck the Sonangol Namibe — a Bahamas-flagged crude tanker operated by Angola's state oil company Sonangol — approximately 30 nautical miles southeast of Kuwait.
+UKMTO confirmed an explosion on the port side causing a cargo tank oil leak.
+The IRGC claimed it had struck a 'US oil tanker'; the vessel is Angolan state-owned.
+This is the first confirmed cargo damage and oil spill from a named commercial vessel in the conflict.

 Mohammad Pakpour, who commanded IRGC ground operations across Syria and Iraq, is reported killed in the war's opening strikes.
 His death has not been confirmed by either side.